eleumik/eleusoft_uri/README.md

 An URI parsing Java package with multiple implementations and a complete test suite.

-This library includes a parser for URI(s) and for some URI components like the path and the query string.
+This library includes a parser for URI(s) and helpers to work with some URI components like the path and the query string.
 It includes also some URI-scheme specific helpers, for example for the `file:` scheme and the `jar:` scheme.

 [JAVADOC](http://eleumik.github.io/eleusoft_uri/javadoc/)